xiaobo1992/BOBOBaking/README.md

 # BOBOBaking
-This is a project for Udacity project Baking app
+This is for Udacity project Baking app